Theme 1

 Creatures with sinuous bodies, long flowering stems, and female figures immersed in nature are the most recurring subjects in the Art Nouveau repertoire of the Manifattura Ginori.

-At Doccia, modernism initially appears in the “Botticelli style” decorations of artistic majolica inspired by the art of the English Pre-Raphaelites, but it is at the 1902 Decorative Arts Exhibition in Turin that the adherence to the new language becomes more evident.
-Irises, peacocks, and sirens shape vases and furnishings with a plastic emphasis that often makes the addition of color unnecessary.
+At Doccia, modernism initially appeared in the “Botticelli style” decorations of artistic majolica inspired by the art of the English Pre-Raphaelites, but it was at the 1902 Decorative Arts Exhibition in Turin that the adherence to the new style became more evident.
+Irises, peacocks, and sirens shape vases and furnishings with a sculptural emphasis that often made the addition of colour unnecessary.

 The nineteenth-century passion for Italian Renaissance art also manifests itself in ceramics with the revival of the famous sixteenth-century maiolica.

-From that moment, the production of Ginori artistic maiolica rapidly evolved, moving from faithful imitation of past masterpieces to eclectic reinterpretations, the original contribution of artists such as painters Giuseppe Benassai and Giovanni Muzzioli and sculptor Urbano Lucchesi.
+From that moment, the production of Ginori artistic maiolica rapidly evolved, moving from faithful imitations of past masterpieces to eclectic reinterpretations, the original contribution of artists such as the painters Giuseppe Benassai and Giovanni Muzzioli and the sculptor Urbano Lucchesi.

-The Historical Archive of the Museo Ginori preserves about five thousand drawings, mostly dating from the second half of the nineteenth century and the early twentieth century.
+The Historical Archive of the Museo Ginori contains about five thousand drawings, mostly dating from the second half of the nineteenth century and the early twentieth century.

-A significant collection consists of the so-called ‘ricordi’ of the decorations, that is watercolor boards with handwritten notes used by painters to create majolica and artistic porcelain.
+A significant collection consists of the so-called ‘ricordi’ of the decorations, that is watercolour cards with handwritten notes used by painters to create majolica and artistic porcelain.

-Equally valuable are the autograph sketches (often attached at the bottom of letters) made by Gio Ponti when he was director of the manufactory and the numerous drawings developed by the best artists of the manufactory following his instructions.
+Equally valuable are the signed sketches (often attached at the bottom of letters) made by Gio Ponti when he was director of the manufactory and the numerous drawings developed by the best artists of the factory following his instructions.

-The antiquarian taste has distinguished the Doccia's production from that of other European manufactories since the mid-eighteenth century, when Marquis Carlo Ginori decided to translate the ancient marbles of the main Florentine and Roman collections into porcelain.
+The taste for antiquity has distinguished Doccia's production from that of other European manufactories since the mid-eighteenth century, when Marquis Carlo Ginori decided to translate the ancient marbles of the main Florentine and Roman collections into porcelain.
 In addition to true-to-scale reproductions, sculptures in “white gold” were offered in the form of reductions intended to decorate consoles, fireplaces, and tables.

 Particularly interesting, as they reveal the distinctive trait of the manufactory’s sculptural style, are the porcelain translations and reinterpretations of compositions by late Baroque Florentine sculptors such as Massimiliano Soldani Benzi, Giovan Battista Foggini, and Giuseppe Piamontini.